 Many of our retail stores, including Canadian Tire, Mark’s, PartSource, FGL and Canadian Tire Gas Bars are equipped with surveillance cameras.
 These cameras are in place for your safety as a customer, as well as for the safety of our own employees and to protect us against shoplifting or vandalism.
 If a store has a camera, there will be signs posted alerting you to that.
 The information on our video systems that record your image are typically kept for a short period of time before they are overwritten with new information or deleted.
 They are only shared with appropriate third parties under circumstances where Canadian Tire is required or authorized by law to do so.
 See question 6 above for further information.

 In general, you can visit our websites without telling us who you are or submitting any personal information.
 However, we collect the IP (Internet protocol) addresses of all visitors to our websites and other related information such as page requests, browser type, operating system and average time spent on our websites.
-We use this information to help us understand activity on our website, to monitor and improve our websites and to use general geographic area information in order to provide you with information or promotions that may be of interest to you.
+We use this information to help us understand our website activity, and to monitor and improve our websites.

 We may offer you the opportunity to engage with our content on or through third-party social networking websites, plug-ins and applications.
 When you engage with our content on or through third-party social networking websites, plug-ins and applications, you may allow us to have access to certain information associated with your social media account (e.g., name, username, email address, profile picture, gender) to deliver the content or as part of the operation of the website, plug-in or application.
 When you provide information from your social media account, we may use this information to personalize your experience on our websites and on the third-party social networking websites, plug-ins and applications, and to provide you with other products or services you may request.